Web Application Security Best Practices: Fortifying Your Product for Sustainable Growth

 By regularly reviewing and updating your policies and processes in line with these frameworks, you can enhance your organization’s overall security strategy.

-2. Authentication and access control
+2. Set up authentication and access control

 Ensuring robust authentication and access control remains critical, yet many web applications still overlook fundamental measures.
 Adhering to the following principles is essential: